(AD: This is a sponsored post in collaboration with Morses Club)

 There are loads of things to do on a budget that will keep you entertained on a day out.
 If you’re lucky, you might even come back with your new £20 note intact.

 Take a look at some of the interesting facts about the new £20 note below in the fascinating Infographic below.
-This has been provided by Morses Club, who offer cash loans (Representative 466.37% APR) up to £400 for new customers and £1500 for existing customers.
+This has been provided by Morses Clubs (Representative 466.37% APR) up to £400 for new customers and £1500 for existing customers.